How did the Los Angeles Rams get their name? Origin and meaning

 The origin of the Rams’ name

-As most NFL fans will be aware, the Rams spent time in Los Angeles before moving temporarily to St. Louis in 1994.
-What they may not know, however, is that the Rams didn't start their life in Californa.
-In fact the Rams were first born in Cleveland in 1936 and played their fledgling seasons in the American Football League before the league's failure which subsequently led to the team joining the NFL.
-As the Cleveland Rams the team found life difficult in those early times.
-It wasn't until 1945 when having gone 9-1 on the season they beat the Washington Redskins to claim a championship.
-They would relocate to Los Angeles during the off season.
+As most NFL fans are aware, the Rams spent time in Los Angeles before moving temporarily to St. Louis in 1994.
+What they may not know, however, is that the Rams didn’t start their life in Californa.
+In fact the Rams were first born in Cleveland in 1936 and played their fledgling seasons in the American Football League before the league’s failure which subsequently led to the team joining the NFL.
+As the Cleveland Rams, the team found life difficult in those early times.
+It wasn’t until 1945 after going 9-1 on the season, they beat the Washington Redskins to claim a championship.
+They would relocate to Los Angeles during the offseason.

 With regards to their name, that was down to Damon “Buzz” Wetzel who was general manager at the time.
 According to history, Wetzel’s favorite college team was the Fordham Rams which incidentally was the home of league legend Vince Lombardi.
 With his allegiance to Fordham’s team, Wetzel implemented the moniker and it’s stuck to this day.

 From then till now: A look at the Rams’ evolution

 During the 50s the Rams seemed to enjoy their time in California.
 The franchise played in four championship games - winning one - while playing what would be referred to as “an exciting, glamorous brand of football.”
 By the 70s, however, things started to change as the Rams made the post season less and less.
 Once the 90s rolled around they were without doubt one of the worst teams in the league and consistently so.
 As fan presence waned and revenue dropped, it was clear something had to be done.
 What did they do?
 They moved.
 Owner Georgia Frontiere relocated the team to St. Louis.
 Though it took some time, the Rams definitely announced themselves in 1999 when a relatively unknown Kurt Warner became a house hold name as he led the Rams to a Super Bowl title.